• Skip to primary navigation

 This Instant Pot chicken stew with potatoes is a meal unto itself.
 Below are some suggestions for toppings and sides that complement the dish nicely.

-Salad Serve with a side of salad, like this tasty Kale Caesar Salad.
+Salad Serve with a side of salad, like this tasty kale caesar salad.

-Pesto Serve a little dollop of this Almond Pesto on top of your soup for a delicious, fresh pop of flavor.
+Pesto Serve a little dollop of this almond pesto on top of your soup for a delicious, fresh pop of flavor.

 Hot Sauce Add a dash of hot sauce to this stew for a little heat!
 This Pineapple Habanero Sauce recipe is my personal favorite.